 PAYE (pay as you earn) is a way of collecting income tax so you pay it in regular monthly instalments, rather than a once a year.

-Introduced in 1944, it is the main way of paying income tax, used by around 20 million people a year.
+Introduced in 1944, PAYE is the main way of paying income tax and is used by around 20 million people a year.

 PAYE and employees